RoberAgro/nurbspy/README.md

 	pip install nurbspy

-`nurbspy` is also available on Linux via the [conda](https://pip.pypa.io/en/stable/).
-In order to install `nurbspy` via conda you need to add `roberagro` to your channels when you use the install command
+`nurbspy` is also available on Linux via the [conda](https://pip.pypa.io/en/stable/) installer.
+In order to install `nurbspy` via conda you need to add `roberagro` to the list of available channels:

 	conda install --channel roberagro nurbspy